Basilica of Saint Paul Outside the Walls: History

 In that period, there were two monasteries near the basilica: Saint Aristus's for men and Saint Stefano's for women.
 Masses were celebrated by a special body of clerics instituted by Pope Simplicius.
 Over time, the monasteries and the basilica's clergy declined; Pope Gregory II restored the former and entrusted the monks with the basilica's care.

+The basilica was damaged in an earthquake on 29 April 801.
+Its roof collapsed, but was rebuilt by Leo III.

 As it lay outside the Aurelian Walls, the basilica was damaged in the 9th century during a Saracen raid.
-Consequently, Pope John VIII (872–82) fortified the basilica, the monastery, and the dwellings of the peasantry, forming the town of Johannispolis (Italian: Giovannipoli) which existed until 1348, when an earthquake totally destroyed it.
+Consequently, Pope John VIII (872–882) fortified the basilica, the monastery, and the dwellings of the peasantry, forming the town of Johannispolis (Italian: Giovannipoli) which existed until 1348, when an earthquake totally destroyed it.

 In 937, when Odo of Cluny came to Rome, Alberic II of Spoleto, Patrician of Rome, entrusted the monastery and basilica to his congregation and Odo placed Balduino of Monte Cassino in charge.
 Pope Gregory VII was abbot of the monastery and in his time Pantaleone, a rich merchant of Amalfi who lived in Constantinople, presented the bronze doors of the basilica maior, which were executed by Constantinopolitan artists; the doors are inscribed with Pantaleone's prayer that the "doors of life" may be opened to him.
 Pope Martin V entrusted it to the monks of the Congregation of Monte Cassino.
 It was then made an abbey nullius.
 The abbot's jurisdiction extended over the districts of Civitella San Paolo, Leprignano, and Nazzano, all of which formed parishes.